ldijkman/randomnerd_esp32_wifi_manager/ESP8266-TFT_eSPI/readme.md

 - #define TOUCH_CS     PIN_D4      // Chip select pin (T_CS) of touch screen
 -
 - - D1, D2 free for i2c BME280?!
+- - D0 for Relais (but is high at boot, wich is no problem for me)

 ### make sure to set the right tft driver for your display
 - edit user_setup.h located in /home/pi/Arduino/libraries/TFT_eSPI/user_setup.h